prateekagr21/Classification-of-pets/README.md

 - Since, it is a binary classification, so i used Linear SVM.

 ### Initialized the Model <br> and Trained it.
-- by training for 20 epoches.
+- by training for 20 epoches.!!

 ## Plotted the Prediction.